anjjriit/view-maker/README.md

 This package also ships with a **[make:crud](#makecrud)** command, which creates the model, migration, routes, controllers, factory, and test without the views, in case you want to create those separately.

+We also have **[make:parent-child](#makeparent-child)**, which stands up a foundation for both a parent and child, for example, category and subcategory.

 With these commands, you can stand a project up quickly.
 For example, you could use **[make:master](#makemaster)** to create your master page, and then use **[make:foundation](#makefoundation)** to stand up all the crud and views that you need to have an instant crud app in less than a minute.